-- 15.1 Developers may wish to apply for provisional statements before they enter into a contract to buy or lease property or land or judge whether a development is worth taking forward in light of the need to obtain a premise licence. - 15.2 The Act allows a person to apply for a provisional statement if construction of premises is expected or alterations to premises are expected. - 15.3 If a potential operator does not have a right to occupy premises but expects to acquire a right to occupy then an application for a provisional statement should be considered. - 15.4 The Licensing Authority notes from the Gambling Commission's Guidance at Part 7 that "operators can apply for a premises licence in respect of premises which have still to be constructed or altered, and licensing authorities are required to determine any such applications on their merits.
-Such cases should be considered as a two stage process; first, local authorities must decide whether, as a matter of substance after applying the principles in Section 153 of the Act whether the premises ought to be permitted to be used for gambling; secondly, in deciding whether or not to grant the application a licensing authority will need to consider if appropriate conditions can be put in place to cater for the situation that the premises are not yet in the state in which they ought to be before gambling takes place However, if changes are made to the pre-grant plans, any party who has made a representation in relation to the application will be able to comment on the changes made. - 15.5 In terms of representations about a Premises Licence application, following the grant of a Provisional Statement, no further representations from Responsible Authorities or Interested Parties can be taken into account unless they concern matters which could not have been addressed at the time of the application for the Provisional Statement stage, or they reflect a change in the applicant's circumstances.
-In addition, the Authority may refuse the Premises Licence (or grant it on terms or conditions not included in the Provisional Statement) only by reference to matters: - a) which could not have been raised by objectors at the application for the provisional licence stage; or - b) which in the Authority's opinion reflect a change in the applicant's circumstances; or - c) where the premises has not been constructed in accordance with the plan submitted with the application.
-This must be a substantial change to the plan and licensing authorities can discuss any concerns they have with the applicant before making a decision. - 15.6 This Licensing Authority has noted the Gambling Commission's Guidance at Part 11 that "A Licensing authority must not have regard to whether or not a proposal by the applicant is likely to be permitted in accordance with planning or building law."
+- 15.2 If a potential operator does not have a right to occupy premises but expects to acquire a right to occupy then an application for a provisional statement should be considered. - 15.3 In terms of representations about a Premises Licence application, following the grant of a Provisional Statement, no further representations from Responsible Authorities or Interested Parties can be taken into account unless they concern matters which could not have been addressed at the time of the application for the Provisional Statement stage, or they reflect a change in the applicant's circumstances.
+In addition, the Authority may refuse the Premises Licence (or grant it on terms or conditions not included in the Provisional Statement) only by reference to matters: - a) which could not have been raised by objectors at the application for the provisional licence stage; or - b) which in the Authority's opinion reflect a change in the applicant's circumstances; or - c) where the premises have not been constructed in accordance with the plan submitted with the application.
+This must be a substantial change to the plan and licensing authorities can discuss any concerns they have with the applicant before making a decision. - 15.4 Section 210 of the Gambling Act 2005 makes it clear that the Authority must not have regard to whether or not a proposal by the applicant is likely to be permitted in accordance with planning or building law.